 The Plan's basic financial statements were audited by McConnell & Jones LLP, Certified Public Accountants.
-In their opinion, the Plan's basic financial statements present fairly, in all material respects, the financial position of the Plan as of December 31, 2021, and 2020, and the changes in financial position for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In their opinion, the Plan's basic financial statements are presented fairly, in all material respects, the financial position of the Plan as of December 31, 2022, and 2021, and the changes in financial position for the years then ended, in accordance with U.S. GAAP.